Steve Cropper: Career

 By 1975, Cropper had moved to Los Angeles and along with Jones, Jackson and Dunn, reformed Booker T. & the M.G.'s.
 Jackson, whom Cropper called "the greatest drummer to ever walk the Earth," was murdered in his Memphis home before the group could make their comeback.
 In 1978, Cropper and Dunn became members of Levon Helm's RCO All-Stars and then went on to figure prominently in the Blues Brothers Band with drummer Willie Hall.
 This led to two albums, appearances in the movies Blues Brothers and Blues Brothers 2000, and the movies' soundtracks.
 Cropper also re-recorded "(Sittin' On) The Dock of the Bay" (1979) for Sammy Hagar.
 Cropper lived in Los Angeles for the next thirteen years before moving to Nashville and reuniting with the Blues Brothers Band in 1988.

 Cropper has a cameo in the "Weird Al" Yankovic mockumentary The Compleat Al (1985), where he plays a bit of "Soul Man" in an unsuccessful attempt to join Al's band.

 In 1991 Cropper played on two separate nights of the Expo '92 Guitar Legends concerts as part of the celebration of Seville hosting the 1992 Expo exhibition.
-The concerts over five nights included some of the world's best guitarists such as Cropper, BB King, Robert Cray, Eric Clapton, Bo Diddley, Brian May, Albert Colin's, Bob Dylan, Jo Satriani, and Steve Vai to name but a few.
+The concerts over five nights included some of the world's best guitarists such as Cropper, BB King, Robert Cray, Eric Clapton, Bo Diddley, Brian May, Albert Collins, Bob Dylan, Joe Satriani, and Steve Vai.

 In 1992, Booker T. & the M.G.'s were inducted into the Rock and Roll Hall of Fame and Cropper appeared with a new line-up of the group for the Bob Dylan 30th Anniversary concert, in October 1992 at Madison Square Garden, performing songs by and backing Dylan, Eric Clapton, George Harrison, Tom Petty, Johnny Cash, Chrissie Hynde, Sinéad O'Connor, Stevie Wonder and Neil Young.
 The concert was recorded and later released as The 30th Anniversary Concert Celebration (1993).
 Young later recruited this line up of Booker T. and the M.G's to tour with him and record as his studio band.

 In 1996, Cropper was named "the greatest living guitar player" by Britain's Mojo magazine.
 When asked what he thought of Cropper, the guitarist Keith Richards said, "Perfect, man."
-In February 1998, Cropper released The Interview - Play It, Steve! which included some of soul music's most enduring songs.
+In February 1998, Cropper released The Interview — Play It, Steve! which included some of soul music's most enduring songs.
 The album title came from the "shout" of the title phrase by Moore on Sam & Dave's "Soul Man" and later by John Belushi (with the Blues Brothers).